Siona language: Consonants

 There are two series of obstruent consonant.
-Both often produce a noticeable delay before the onset of the following vowel: the 'fortis' series (written p t č k kw s h hw) tends to be aspirated, with a noisy transition to the vowel, while the 'lenis' series (written b d g gw ’ z), optionally voiced, is glottalized, with a silent transition to the vowel, which in turn tends to be laryngealized.
+Both often produce a noticeable delay before the onset of the following vowel: the 'fortis' series (written p t č k kw s h hw) is aspirated, with a noisy transition to the vowel, while the 'lenis' series (written b d g gw ’ z), optionally voiced, is glottalized, with a silent transition to the vowel, which in turn tends to be laryngealized.
 The glottal stop is faint, and noticeable primarily in the laryngealizing effect it has on adjacent vowels.